Saswat689/quizzo.github.io/README.md

 # Quizzo the ultimate quiz game :smiley:

-Quizzo was made by Saswat a 13 year old kid who loves coding.
-Me!
-So hey everyone let me introduce you to this amazing open sourced quiz app.
+Quizzo is a quiz app that allows you to create,play and get into the world of quizzes .Hey everyone let me introduce you to this amazing open sourced quiz app.

 ## Demo